eformsignen/eformsignen.github.io/help/chapter1.rst

    :width: 700px

-The eformsign solution also provides a digital signature feature which allows you to sign e-signatures on electronic documents.
+The eformsign solution also provides an electronic signature feature which allows you to sign e-signatures on electronic documents.

-A digital signature is a signature in electronic form that replaces the traditional wet-ink signature.
+An electronic signature is a signature in electronic form that replaces the traditional wet-ink signature.
 Just as when signing a signature on paper, you need to prove that the signer is you and this is done by going through an identity verification step.
 Personal information such as email, social security number, password, phone number, certificate, etc. can be used to verify identity.

-Digital signatures have become legally binding in phases in the vast majority of countries around the world. eformsign’s e-signatures are legally binding for individual-individual and corporation-individual matters.
+Electronic signatures have become legally binding in phases in the vast majority of countries around the world. eformsign's e-signature is legally-binding for individual-to-individual and corporation-to-individual contracts.
 As well, it provides various additional features for non-repudiation.

 .. note::

-   The following describes the legal effect of digital signatures of some regions.
+   The following describes the legal effect of electronic signatures signatures of some regions.

-   -  South Korea: Digital signatures based on PKI standards have a strong legal status, and their legality is not discriminated against the wet-ink signatures.
-According to Section 3.3 of the Digital Signature Act, a digital signature other than a certified digital signature shall have such an effect of a signature, signature and seal, or name and seal, as is agreed between the parties concerned.

-   -  USA: Under the "technologically neutral" principle, any preference to more sophisticated or more secure technologies such as PKI is not given.
-There are many cases of increasing the reliability of digital signatures through identity verification or authentication services.
+   -  USA: Through the Uniform Electronic Transactions Act (UETA) enacted in 1999 and the Electronic Signature in Global and National Commerce Act (ESIGN) enacted in 2000, electronic signatures that meet specific requirements are recognized to have the same legal effect as wet signatures.
+There are four main requirements that must be met in order for an electronic signature to be legally binding: the intention of signing (signer certification), the intention and consent, the record of the signing process, and the preservation of the signature.
+Currently, 48 states in the United States have adopted electronic signature acts, and as a result, electronic signatures are recognized as having the same legal effect as handwritten signatures in almost all transactions.

-   -  EU: Digital signatures are categorized into Qualified Electronic Signatures (QES), Advanced Electronic Signatures (AdES), and general Electronic signatures, and their legal status is applied accordingly, corresponding to the characteristics of each type of document.
+   -  EU: In accordance with eIDAS (Electronic Identification and Trust Services) regulations, all types of electronic signatures are recognized as legally effective and binding.
+They are categorized into Qualified Electronic Signatures (QES), Advanced Electronic Signatures (AdES), and general Electronic signatures, and their legal status is applied accordingly, corresponding to the characteristics of each type of document.

-   -  Japan: With the existence of a Specified Authentication Services, a stronger legal effect is given to the digital signature authorized by the secretary of the state.
+   -  Korea: According to the Digital Signature Act, the legality of an electronic document or signature is not denied because it is in an electronic format.
+As well, the monopolistic status of the certificate authority has been abolished and the same legal effect is given to a variety of commercial electronic signature services.
+In addition, the monopoly status of accredited certificates has been abolished and the same legal effect is given to a variety of private digital signature services.

+   -  Japan: The legal effect of electronic signatures is recognized in accordance with laws on electronic signature and certification services.

+[Disclaimer]
+Information related to the legal effect of electronic contracts and electronic signatures provided by eformsign is for general information purposes only.
+All information is used at your own risk and is not a substitute for professional legal advice.
+For legal advice and defense, please consult a qualified attorney in your area.
+Since eformsign cannot guarantee that all legal information of electronic contracts by country/region/technology provided by eformsign is up-to-date or accurate, eformsign makes no warranty, express or implied, as to the completeness of the legal information.

 Basic Terms
 ---------------